Best Welcome Casino Bonuses

-As an example the Royal Vegas welcome bonus must be played through x 40 before the bonus can be withdrawn.
-This means if you deposited the full $250 on the first match deposit you would need to wager/stake $10,000 (40 x $250) in order to play-through and release the first $250 bonus.
+Taking the Royal Vegas welcome bonus as an example, it must be played through x 40 before the bonus can be withdrawn.
+If you deposited the full $250 on the first match deposit you would need to wager/stake $10,000 (40 x $250) in order to play-through and release the first $250 bonus.
 This doesn’t mean that you have to stake and lose $10,000, just that Royal Vegas requires you to wager that sum in total.
-Also you don’t need to make the max deposit on a welcome match bonus, you are free to deposit less e.g $50 thus requiring less demanding wagering to clear the bonus.
+Also, you don’t need to make the max deposit on a welcome match bonus, you are free to deposit less e.g $50 thus requiring less demanding wagering to clear the bonus.

 2) Choose the right game

-When aiming to clear a bonus it’s not enough just to wager the amount required, in practice you also need to choose the right casino game in order to stand a realistic chance of clearing the bonus.
-This is because casinos grant games different % wagering requirement contributions according to their house edge.
-Choose the ‘wrong game’ with regards to its % contribution and in practice you will never come close to clearing the bonus.
+When aiming to clear a bonus it’s not enough just to wager the amount required, in practice, you also need to choose the right casino game in order to stand a realistic chance of clearing the bonus.
+Casinos grant games different % wagering requirement contributions according to their house edge.
+Choose the ‘wrong game’ with regards to its % contribution and in practice, you will never come close to clearing the bonus.

 3) Make a deposit

 In the case of no deposit bonuses and free spins no deposit, even after playing through the bonus (the winnings in the case of the free spins) you will often need to make an actual deposit before you can cash out the bonus.
-In addition in many casino sites you forfeit the welcome bonus if you make a cash withdrawal before completely playing through the bonus.
+On most casino sites you forfeit the welcome bonus if you make a cash withdrawal before completely playing through the bonus.